Patrick Keane: High Court career

-Top Court of Appeal (Hong Kong)
+Court of Final Appeal (Hong Kong)

 In 2023, Keane was nominated as a non-permanent judge at the age of 70.
-The appointment comes after two other international judges resigned from the positions after citing issues with the government crackdown on freedoms in the region.
+The appointment comes after two other foreign non-permanent judges resigned from the positions after citing issues with the government crackdown on freedoms in the region.

-Keane's appointment is still pending a review with the Hong Kong legislative council, but is likely to proceed without an impediment.
+He remained in the position, along with other Australian judges William Gummow, and James Allsop, after British judge Jonathan Sumption resigned, criticising the judiciary of Hong Kong after 14 prominent democratic activists were convicted for subversion.

+A speech given by Keane in Sydney's Banco Court on 22 October 2024 was picketed by a small group of demonstrators over his role in the Court of Final Appeal.
+The protesters held pictures showing Jimmy Lai.
+On 24 October, the Hong Kong government released a statement that described "any attempt by any organisation or individual to exert pressure on judges and judicial officers" as being "clearly a reprehensible act" that should be "vehemently condemned".

 Personal life

 In 1974, aged 22, Keane married Shelley, with whom he has three sons and five grandchildren.
 Dr. Shelley Keane is a psychologist.
 His son Patrick was born in Oxford in December 1976.
-His son David is a barrister.
+His second son David Daniel Keane is a King’s Counsel in Australia.
+His youngest son Michael lives in New Zealand.

 The Australian reported that Keane is said to have been close to former Prime Minister and fellow Queenslander Kevin Rudd and that Keane has been described by one unnamed Brisbane barrister as a "Labor man".
 Keane's appointment met with bipartisan approval: the Liberal Party's justice spokesperson, Senator George Brandis, described Keane's appointment as "the right decision" and Keane himself as a "very, very distinguished lawyer, both academically and professionally" with "a very illustrious reputation".

-Keane is a supporter of the Brisbane Lions and the Carlton Blues AFL clubs and enjoys cricket, even having once considered playing the sport professionally.
+Keane is a supporter of the Brisbane Broncos, the Brisbane Lions and the Carlton Blues AFL clubs and enjoys cricket, even having once considered playing the sport professionally.